 The MDE meets with the Educator Effectiveness Workgroup quarterly to discuss recently released data points as well as to evaluate and revise activities provided by the State and supported by Title II-A funds.
 This workgroup consists of teachers, parents, administrators (principals and other school leaders), paraprofessionals (including organizations representing such individuals), specialized instructional support personnel, community partners, representatives from Institutions of Higher Learning within the state, and other organizations with relevant and demonstrated expertise in programs and activities designed to meet the purpose of Title II.
 The MDE is also inviting charter school leadership to participate in the workgroup.
 One of the major focuses of the workgroup is to continuously evaluate the effectiveness of current activities and ensure that educators' needs are being met.
 The MDE is transitioning to the PGS for teachers' and administrators' evaluations.
 This tool will now include both teacher observation data as well as student outcomes.
-This tool will now include both educator and administrator observation data while the MDE will continue to consider opportunities to introduce a multiple measure professional growth system to include teacher observations, student outcomes, and/or climate surveys as it modernizes statewide student and educator information systems.
+This tool will continue to consider opportunities to introduce a multiple measure professional growth system to include teacher observations, student outcomes, and/or climate surveys as it modernizes statewide student and educator information systems.